 Although the law may have good intentions, these laws have been controversial from both a practical and constitutional standpoint.
 A detailed discussion of these issues will be presented in part II of this series.

 Nebraska Firearms Rights Lawyers

-Berry Law Firm opposes LB 58 because the proposed Extreme Risk Protection Order Act can be detrimental to lawful firearm owners.
+Berry Law opposes LB 58 because the proposed Extreme Risk Protection Order Act can be detrimental to lawful firearm owners.
 Not only does the act infringe upon due process rights regarding the fundamental constitutional right to bear arms, but it is an attempt to solve a problem that already has adequate solutions under Nebraska Law.
 At Berry Law, we understand the importance of the 2nd amendment.
 Our firm is a proud member of the NRA Business Alliance and the National Shooting Sports Foundation.
 If you need legal help due to your ownership of firearms, contact our firearms rights attorneys today at 402-466-8444 to schedule a consultation.

 A detailed discussion of these issues can be found in our article: Why Red Flag Laws Violate Your Rights

 Call or text 402-466-8444 or complete a Free Case Evaluation form